Canadian tutor Mattea Roach on her 'Jeopardy!' streak and 15 minutes of fame

 “I remember speaking to somebody at the 'Jeopardy!' team about that.
 And she was like, 'Yeah, I was really confused about why you weren't ringing in or getting in on any of those clues.
 But then I remembered you're not from this country,”' Roach said.

-As of Thursday's episode, Roach had won US$286,081 on the show.
+As of Friday's episode, Roach had won US$320,081 on the show, putting her in 10th place for highest earnings in the regular season.
 She has also qualified for the Tournament of Champions this fall, when she'll face some of the show's most successful players.
 That includes 40-game winner Amy Schneider, whose streak ended in January, just before Roach filmed her first episodes.

 “I am so excited to probably lose to her,” Roach said.